Robert Vinson’s biography of Albert Luthuli hints at how liberation histories might be reframed to better address the

 ‘Alienation and Freedom,’ a massive collection of Frantz Fanon’s works, reveals his intellectual and political motivations, but also proves him enigmatic and inscrutable as ever.

 In 1978, exiled South African writer and leftist Alex La Guma traveled to the Soviet Union and wrote a book about it.
 A new, critical annotated edition is out now.

 Frantz Fanon remains vital not only for his bracing anti-racism and anti-colonialism, but equally for the less-recognized, empathetic politics of solidarity he cultivated and exemplified.

 Survival is an album with a purpose.
-Released in 1979, it is arguably Marley’s most political recording.
+Released in 1979, it is Bob Marley’s most political recording.